nick22d/ddos-resilient-architecture-webapp/README.md

 ## Architectural diagram
 ![Diagram](images/diagram.png)

+## Prerequisites

+Prior to the deployment of this solution, the 'Routes per route table' quota needs to be increased to the value of '60' so that the security groups can restrict access to CloudFront's managed prefix list.

 ## Traffic flow

 **1)** HTTP traffic is transmitted from the client to the CloudFront distribution which is the first point of entry into the infrastructure.